gocd/go-cookbook/README.md

 ## Usage

-1. Add this cookbook to your Chef Server, either by installing with knife or by adding it to your Berksfile:  cookbook 'gocd', '~>1.3.2'
+1. Add this cookbook to your Chef Server, either by installing with knife or by adding it to your Berksfile:  `cookbook 'gocd', '~>1.3.2'`

 2. Change the default configuration [attributes](# Go Server attributes) by overriding the node attributes:
-  * via a `role`, or
+  * via a role, or
   * by declaring it in another cookbook at a higher precedence levels

 3. Run the recipes on the specific nodes as: